Oil firms and carmakers diverge in costly debate

 But an even bigger reason why many in the auto industry believe the future for cars is electric is because of developments in car ride sharing and autonomous vehicles.

-Thanks largely to the involvement of Silicon Valley companies like Google owner Alphabet Inc., driverless cars have gone in a few years from the stuff of science fiction to a reality.
+Thanks largely to the involvement of Silicon Valley companies like Google owner Alphabet Inc. (GOOGL.O), driverless cars have gone in a few years from the stuff of science fiction to a reality.

 Many of the big carmakers are developing models and predicting large-scale roll-outs in the 2020s.
 Indeed, they predict the technology could change their business model from selling vehicles to providing transport as a service.